obrie/retrokit/manual/faq.md

-## FAQ
+# FAQ

-* Wouldn't it be easier to just distribute an image?
+## Wouldn't it be easier to just distribute an image?

+Yes.
+And not legal.
+The purpose of this project is not to illegally distribute ROMs.
-This would be illegal.
-I'm not in the business of distributing ROMs illegally, only providing an system that makes it easier for you to legally manage your RetroPie.
+It is intended to provide a platform that makes it easier for you to legally manage your RetroPie system.

+In the future, it could be possible to create an image that just contains the configurations / screenshots / etc. without any game data.